Your National Exam Roadmap

 ADA Accommodations and ELL Special Arrangements

-After the jurisdiction has approved the applicant to sit for the national exam, the jurisdiction will email an Approval Code and link to the PTC online application system.
+After the jurisdiction has approved the applicant to sit for the national exam, the jurisdiction will email an Approval Code and link it to the PTC online application system.
 If you feel you qualify for ADA Accommodations under the Americans With Disabilities Act, please complete the linked form.
 Read more about accommodations here.
 If you need considerations as an English Language Learner please download, complete ELL Special Arrangements, and submit to your jurisdiction.
 Here’s a list of participating states or jurisdictions.
-Note: ADA and ELL applications must be made 8 weeks ahead of the exam date
+Note: ADA and ELL applications must be made 8 weeks ahead of the exam date.
+More on FAQ page.

 Please note that fees are not refundable.